sirius-ms/sirius-docs.github.io/docs/_pages/cli.md

 - If a mandatory input from a previous step (subtool) is missing, the computation for the current compound will be skipped.
 - By default, the toolbox does **not** override existing results.
 Compounds for which results are already available will be skipped.
 - If the `--recompute` option is specified, existing results will be replaced with new ones for **all** subtools that are specified in the command.
 - When results for one subtool are recomputed (`--recompute`), the results of downstream subtools that depend on recomputed results will be deleted, to ensure that all results remain consistent with the newly computed data.
-[Find the workflow dependencies here.]({{ "/advanced-background-information/#sirius-workflows" | relative_url }})

 ### Examples

 **Compute missing results without recomputing:**
-Assume you have previously computed results for the `formula` and `structure` subtools for compounds with a mass less than 600 Da.
+Assume you have previously computed results for the `formulas` and `structures` subtools for compounds with a mass less than 600 Da.
-Now, you want to run a workflow that includes `formula`, `structure`, and `canopus` on the same [project-space]({{ "/io/#sirius-project-space" | relative_url }}), but without restricting the precursor mass.
+Now, you want to run a workflow that includes `formulas`, `structures`, and `classes` on the same [project-space]({{ "/io/#sirius-project-space" | relative_url }}), but without restricting the precursor mass.
-The `formula` and `structure` results for compounds under 600 Da will be skipped and not recomputed, as these results already exist.
+The `formulas` and `structures` results for compounds under 600 Da will be skipped and not recomputed, as these results already exist.
 Results for compounds with at least 600 Da will be newly generated.
-The `canopus` subtool will then be executed for all compounds.
+The `classes` subtool will then be executed for all compounds.

 **Recompute all results:**
 If you run the same workflow with the `--recompute` option, all results will be recomputed.

 **Recompute results for a single subtool:**
 Assume you have a [project-space]({{ "/io/#sirius-project-space" | relative_url }})
-with complete results for `formula`, `fingerprint`, `structure`, and `canopus`, but you need to recompute the `structure` results due to incorrect parameters.
+with complete results for `formulas`, `fingerprints`, `structures`, and `classes`, but you need to recompute the `structures` results due to incorrect parameters.
-Executing ```sirius -i <projekt> --recompute structure -db mydb``` will recompute all `structure` results without affecting the existing `formula` results.
+Executing ```sirius -i <projekt> --recompute structure -db mydb``` will recompute all `structures` results without affecting the existing `formulas` results.
-The `canopus` results will also not be affected, as they only depend on the `fingerprint` results, not on the `strucure` tool results.
+The `classes` results will also not be affected, as they only depend on the `fingerprints` results, not on the `strucures` tool results.
-**Note:** Recomputing the `fingerprint` tool results would cause the loss of both `structure` and `canopus` results.
+**Note:** Recomputing the `fingerprints` tool results would cause the loss of both `structures` and `classes` results.

 **Proceed with interrupted computations:**
 If a computation is interrupted, simply rerun the same command to resume the process.